submitted by Kytherian World Heritage Fund on 29.11.2010

 One of the most interesting stories that emerges from Life in Australia, is that of Damian Andronicus.
 If you turn to pages 165 & 166 of the book,

 He lives in Kamelion Street, in the well appointed, leafy and attractive suburb of Palio Psihiko in Athens.
-Below is a photo of the view from his back balcony.
+This is a photo of the view from his back balcony.

 Recently, Angelo Notaras and George C Poulos, independently of each other, decided to make a “pilgrimage” to visit him.
 When I visited, the door was opened to me by his highly efficient Bulgarian Aged Carer, Liza.
 She took me into the lounge room to meet Damian.
 He is a tall man, who strikes you instantly as being both urbane and erudite.
 He is extremely “sharp” for his age.
 I found it very easy to converse with him, as he followed the thread of our conversation easily.